KazanovLab/ProteaseSpecificityModels/README.md

 As input you need pass classic FASTA-file where the first string is description of protein sequence, the others – sequence itself.
 It’s strongly recommended.

-As output you will get classic CSV-file with PWM-scores for each position of protein sequence (except for last one, there you will see “Nan” value) from each protease with PWM.
+As output you will get classic CSV-file with PWM-scores for each position of protein sequence (except for last one, there you will see `Nan` value) from each protease with PWM.
 Information about proteases will represent as two columns: MEROPS code and MEROPS name.

 # IMPORTANT